-Alternatively, you can select from the custom options: Best, Normal and Fast.
-There are also three supplementary custom options that may have an effect on print quality: Maximum detail, More passes and Gloss enhancer.
-See High-quality printing on page 47.
+There are also two supplementary custom options that may have an effect on print quality: Maximum detail and More passes.
+See High-quality printing on page 52.

 NOTE: In the Windows driver dialog, the rendering and printing resolutions for your job are displayed in the Paper/Quality tab.
 In the Mac OS Print dialog, they are displayed in the Summary panel.